 - 1 tbsp Vinegar To wash the oxtail

-- In a kitchen bowl, combine the oxtail with all salt, oxtail/meat seasoning, onion, scallion, crushed garlic, grated ginger, browning, scotch bonnet pepper and thyme.
-Mix the ingredients to together until the oxtail is completely coated in seasoning.
-Leave to marinate for at least a hour (traditionally the oxtail is marinated over night).
+- Season the oxtail with salt, oxtail/all-purpose seasoning, garlic, ginger, browning and scotch bonnet pepper.
+Mix the ingredients until the oxtail is completely coated with seasoning.
+If you like, leave to marinate for at least an hour.

-- Add 2 tablespoon of cooking oil in a pressure cooker pot on high heat.
+- Add the cooking oil and the brown sugar to a pressure cooker pot on high heat.

-- Add 1 1/2 to 2 cups of water or enough to just about cover what's in the pot.
-Close the pressure cooker lid and cook at high pressure for 30-45 minutes.
+- Add 2 ½ cups of water to the pressure cooker, close with the pressure cooker lid and cook at high pressure for 30-35 minutes.

-- Carefully remove the pressure cooker cover, once the pressure cooker is cool.
+- Make sure the pressure cooker cool off, then carefully remove the lid.
 Check that the meat is soft and falling off of the bone.

-- Cover the pot with a normal pot cover and let it simmer for another 10 to 15 minutes, until the sauce is thicken.
+- Cover the pot with a normal pot cover and let it cook for another 30 minutes.

 - Try getting oxtail that have very little fat on it.
-If you can’t, make sure to cut away as much of the fat as you possible can.
 Too much fat on the oxtail makes the gravy fatty.